 A16.
 There is no restriction on the level of service as long as the situation meets the requirements and the person providing the services can legally perform the services.

 Q17.
 We schedule patients for injections, blood draws and other minor visits before the physician comes into the office.
 Can we bill for these services under the incident to guidelines?

 A17.
 Medicare pays for services and supplies (including drugs and biologicals) furnished incident to a physician's or other NPP's services, which are commonly included in the physician's bills, and for which payment is not made under a separate benefit category listed in §1861(s) of the Act.
 One of the requirements of incident to billing is that the physician must provide direct supervision - the physician must be in the office suite.
-For more information, see the CMS IOM Publication 100-02Adobe Portable Document Format, Chapter 15, Section 60.
+For more information, see the CMS IOM Publication 100-02, Chapter 15, Section 60.

 Laboratory tests have their own benefit category as listed in §1861(s) of the act and as such are not subject to the incident to guidelines.
 Medicare considers a blood draw as part of the Clinical Laboratory services and as such is not subject to the incident to guidelines.
 You can find more information in the Medicare Learning Network (MLN) Matters Special Edition SE0441.